Is Your Teen Worried About Leaving Their Dog Behind When They Go to College?

 Ask your veterinarian if he will chat in person or on the phone with your child to answer any of his questions about the pet’s condition or the process of euthanasia.

 If your resources and your child’s schedule permit, offer to bring him home to say goodbye.
-If not, use FaceTime or Skype to connect them.
+If not, FaceTime to connect them.

 After your dog passes away…

-Share your own feelings of sadness and grief so he knows he is not alone in feeling this way.
+Share your own feelings of sadness and grief so they know they are not alone in feeling this way.

-Ask your child what you can do to help him.
+Ask your teen what you can do to help them.

-Offer to have a small family gathering to mark the pet’s passing and ask your child what he would like it to include.
+Offer to have a small family gathering to mark the pet’s passing and ask your child what they would like it to include.

 If you can, have a family meal and share your happiest memories of the dog.
-If your child is at school, arrange a joint phone call.
+If your son or daughter is at school, arrange a joint phone call.

 Consider having each family member reflect on the one quality that the dog embodied that they’d like to incorporate in their own lives.